pytools4dart/pytools4dart/docs/user_guides/02_core.md

 ## Core content

 The core contains all the input xml files of DART, loaded into python objects.
-For DART version 5-7-4, it typically contains the following modules:
+It contains the following modules:

 - atmosphere,
 - coeff_diff,